htmlburger-git/dd-community-beta/README.md

 - Include your browser, operating system, and device in your issue

 Thank you for being apart of this, you rock!
+Thank you for being apart of this, you rock!